 The Migration Amendment (Designated Unauthorised Arrivals) Bill 2006 should really be called the "Ban The Boatpeople Bill".
-Since Tampa the Howard government has been insistent that "unannounced boat-using asylum seekers" are "illegals" or "unlawful" in their entry.
-Both terms have no basis in law in Australia, yet they have been peddled by lawyers such as the Attorney-General (and former Immigration Minister) Phillip Ruddock, and Australia's Prime Minister, John Howard.
+Since Tampa the Howard government has been insistent that "unannounced boat-using asylum seekers" are "illegals" and that their entry is "unlawful".

-On 11 May 2006 the Bill was tabled in Parliament, and because any debate would have shown up serious dissent within Government MP's, then immediately 'diverted' for further scrutiny to the Senate Legal and Constitutional Committee, opening up the field for submissions - they have to be received by the Committee by 22 May 2006.
-See the information here.
+On 11 May 2006 the Bill was tabled in Parliament, and because any debate would have shown up serious dissent within Government MP's, then immediately 'diverted' for further scrutiny to the Senate Legal and Constitutional Committee, opening up the field for submissions; these have to be received by the Committee by 22 May 2006.

 Below is an analysis of the Bill by the Asylum Seeker Resource Centre.
 It may help with your submission to the Committee.